Alexander & Co. provides Capital Gains Tax advice to clients who need to pay Capital Gains Tax on their profits or gains when selling their assets.

 Business Asset Disposal Relief for the sale of shares or securities

-Business Asset Disposal Relief can also apply for the sale of shares or securities.
+Business Asset Disposal Relief can also apply to the sale of shares or securities.
 To qualify, for at least two years up to the disposal date, you must be an employee or office holder of the company/group.
 The business also needs to be a trading company.

 The business must be a personal company for at least 2 years before you sell your shares.
 For this to apply, you must have at least 5% of both the shares and voting rights.